KhalidObaide/Email-Sending-For-Verification/README.md

 what you need to do to let it run:

+Before everyhing go to https://myaccount.google.com/lesssecureapps and enable the button so you can send the email from your gmail

 # On Windows :
 //  assuming you have the python already installed
 1. ``` python get-pip.py ``` To install pip